ropensci-archive/roweb2/content/blog/2018-05-03-onboarding-is-work.md

 We can try to quantify the development work of authors by looking at the number of lines deleted and added in the git repo of the package before, during, and after review.
+By number of lines we mean number of lines in any file in the repo so it can be lines of actual code and lines of docs (in the README for instance).
 To do so, we link information from the package git repos (information about sizes and dates of commits) and information from the onboarding issue threads (start and end dates of the review process, as measured by open/close dates).

 ``` r
 library("ggplot2")